-Westlothiana lizzaie (Smithson & Rolfe 1990) lived ~338 mya, earlier than any other known reptile.
-Derived from a sister to Gephyrostegus watsoni, Westlothiana was basal to Brouffia.
+Westlothiana lizzaie (Smithson & Rolfe 1990; Viséan, Early Carboniferous, 338 mya), lived earlier than any other known reptile, except Tulerpeton.
+Derived from a sister to Eldeceeon, Westlothiana was basal to Brouffia.
 With its long torso Westlothiana was a phylogenetic dead end, but a sister to Casineria, also from the Viséan.

 Much smaller than G. watsoni, the skull of Westlothiana had a longer postorbital portion.
 The prefrontal extended nearly to the naris.
 The squamosal posterior rim was slightly convex.
 The teeth were smaller.
 The jawline was straight and the mandible was reduced to three major bones in lateral view.
 The postfrontal did not overlap the postorbital.
 The premaxilla did not descend.